Subquadratic Approximation Algorithms for Separating Two Points with Objects in the Plane: Reduction to Shortest-Paths

-Fast single-source shortest-path algorithms are widely known for a number of geometric intersection graphs in the plane.
-For example, a single-source shortest-path in a disk graph with $n$ vertices has recently shown to be solvable in $\OO(n\log n)$ time~\cite{brewer2025optimal,deberg2025algorithm}, even though the graph itself may have $\Theta(n^2)$ edges.
-Some of these algorithms are also already known to extend to the homology cover.
-In \cref{sec:sssp}, we will discuss such extensions, including new results.
+Many fast shortest-path algorithms are widely known for a number of geometric intersection graphs in the plane.
+For example, it has recently been shown that a single-source shortest-path in a disk graph with $n$ vertices can be found in $\OO(n\log n)$ time~\cite{brewer2025optimal,deberg2025algorithm}, even though the graph itself may have $\Theta(n^2)$ edges.
+Spalding-Jamieson and Naredla showed that many algorithms for \emph{all-pairs} shortest-paths extend to the same object types in the homology cover~\cite{spalding2025separating}.
+However, for this work, we will require \emph{single-source} shortest-path algorithms.
+We will prove the following results in \cref{sec:sssp}:

+\begin{theorem} For a set of disks $\cC$ in the plane, and points $s$ and $t$, let the geometric intersection graph in the homology cover be denoted $\overline G$.
+Then, there is an algorithm that computes a single-source shortest-path tree within $\overline G$ in $\OO(n\log n)$ time. \end{theorem}

+\begin{theorem} For a set $\cC$ of line segments and/or constant-complexity polylines, and a pair of points $s$ and $t$, let $\overline G$ be the corresponding intersection graph in the homology cover.
+Then, single-source shortest-paths in $\overline{G}$ can be computed in $\lO(n^{\frac43})$ time, or $\lO(n)$ time if the segments/polylines are rectilinear. \end{theorem}

+\begin{theorem} For a set $\cC$ of rectilinear line segments and/or constant-complexity rectilinear polylines, and a pair of points $s$ and $t$, let $\overline G$ be the corresponding intersection graph in the homology cover.
+Then, single-source shortest-paths in $\overline{G}$ can be computed in $\OO(n\log n)$ time. \end{theorem}

-All the algorithms we will describe in this paper will make use of such single-source shortest-path algorithms as a black-box.
-Every such computation will measure the distance from one copy of an object to another, so we will consistently use the notation defined in \cref{prop:characterization}: $D_c$ denotes the sequence of elements along the shortest-path in $\overline G$, and $F_c$ denotes the corresponding separating set of objects.
-Furthermore, we will measure the time complexity of our algorithms \emph{in terms} of the number of single-source shortest-path computations performed.
-Let $\SP(n)$ denote the time to compute $D_c$ (and, consequently, $F_c$) among $n$ objects.
-For instance, among disks objects, $\SP(n)\in\OO(n\log n)$.
-We will also assume that $\SP(n)$ is super-additive.
+All the point-separation algorithms we will describe in this paper will make use of such single-source shortest-path algorithms as a black-box.
+Every such computation will measure the distance from one copy of an object to another, so we will consistently use the notation defined in \cref{prop:characterization}: $D_c$ denotes the sequence of elements along the shortest-path in $\overline G$, and $F_c$ denotes the corresponding set of objects separating $s$ and $t$.

+Furthermore, in order to apply SSSP algorithms in a black-box manner, we will henceforth measure the time complexity of our algorithms in terms of the number of single-source shortest-path computations performed.
+Let $\SP(n')$ denote the time to compute $D_c$ (and, consequently, $F_c$) for a subgraph of $\overline{G}$ induced by $n'$ objects from $\overline\cC$.
+Note that the subsets of objects of $\overline\cC$ we will use will always contain both or neither element in a pair of corresponding objects.
+For instance, if $\cC$ consists only of disk objects, $\SP(n')\in\OO(n'\log n')$.
+We will also assume that $\SP(n')$ is super-additive.
 That is, for problem sizes $a,b\geq0$, $\SP(a)+\SP(b)\leq\SP(a+b)$.
-This will be useful in analyzing a divide and conquer approach later.
+This super-additivity property will be useful in analyzing a divide and conquer approach later.